-The frustration with the lawmakers was that the Secretary and other officials had “declined to provide any specifics, citing an ongoing investigation”.
+The frustration with the lawmakers was that the Secretary and other officials had “declined to provide any specifics, citing an ongoing investigation.”
 The next day however, media sources disclosed details of the timelines and other pertinent data in the attacks.
 Four days later in the New York Times article, “Clinton Suggests Link to Qaeda Offshoot in Deadly Libya Attack” by Steven Lee Meyers, the Secretary stated “there was a link between the Qaeda franchise in North Africa and the attack at the American diplomatic mission in Benghazi.”
 The Times referenced Libya’s President Mohamed Magariaf attributing the attacks to “Al Qaeda elements who are hiding in Libya.
 It was a preplanned act of terrorism directed against American citizens.”

 As former U.S. ambassador to three island nations off the coast of east Africa, I had pressed for a regional security officer at the U.S. embassy in Mauritius, since none existed on my arrival in April 2002.
 I also pressed for bomb blast window film protection; metal bollards adjacent to building access points; metal detectors and scanners in the lobby; under vehicle search mirrors; panic hardware for exit doors; emergency lighting in all stairways; armor protection and bullet-proof glass at the embassy chancery entry, and additional contract security guards.